Frequently Asked Questions

 For more details on the County Tumbleweed Program, click here.
 For additional questions, please call the Weed Abatement Division of the County of Los Angeles Department of Agricultural at (626) 575-5484.

 Response to comments like, “Carter Ave. will become a highway”

 The Environmental Impact Report will provide direction regarding the designation of any additional access routes in addition to Sunnyside, and will estimate the amount of daily “trips” that will be added on each access route, and on other roadways in the surrounding area.
-To get an idea of the total traffic the proposed homes would probably generate, stand on Fairview Avenue between Sierra Keys Drive and Crestvale Drive and count the cars driving in and out of those streets.
-There are 47 homes along those two streets, so what you see should be roughly comparable to future traffic from the new neighborhood we are proposing.
-If there are access points on Sunnyside and Carter, the number of cars on any one street would be reduced accordingly.
+To get an idea of the total traffic the proposed homes would probably generate, stand on Fairview Avenue between Sierra Keys Drive and Crestvale Drive and count the cars driving in and out of those two streets.
+There are 50 homes on Crestvale and Sierra keys, so our proposed 42 homes should generate about 15 percent less traffic.

 Explain the approval process and the opportunities the public will have to be involved.